holepunchto/boot-drive/README.md

 }
 ```

-`modules` is used to add more modules.
+`modules` is used to add more native modules.

 #### `drive.modules`